HeavyMoon/ZeroCam/README.md

 ps_api('get battery')
 ```

-Note: Pressing the PiSugar physical button will cause the REST API to return a bug that add prefix 'single'.
+Note: Pressing the PiSugar physical button will cause the API to return a bug message that add prefix 'single'.

 ## systemd
 ```